DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

-Residents’ degree of mobility, both within and outside the community, has implications for ICT provision in relation to access, ownership, management of billing and sustainability.
+Residents’ degree of mobility, both within and outside the community, has implications for ICT provision in relation to access, ownership, management of billing, and sustainability.
 ICT arrangements need to be flexible in response to residential mobility, and some devices and equipment may be more suitable than others depending on community members’ degree of mobility.
 For instance, residents moved houses within